Chapter 29 : Hate

 Because she was gone.

-“Fuuuuuck, fuuuuuck,” I moaned to myself, trying to catch up with Potter who’s unfair tallness made him about two times as faster.
+“Fuuuuuck, fuuuuuck,” I moaned to myself, trying to catch up with Potter unfairly long strides.
 We were screwed.
 Lilia was missing.
 We were screwed.
 Oh god, we were screwed.

 I stopped, out of breath, and bent over to put my hands on my knees, trying to keep the tears from springing into my eyes.
 If only I hadn’t charged at that lady and her kid.
 If only we had just stayed at our table.
 If only I hadn’t made a mess of things, this all wouldn’t be happening.

-Why is it that I muck everything up?
-It’s like any time I go near something, the worst possible thing tends to happen.
+Why was it that I constantly mucked everything up?
+It was like anytime I went near something, the worst possible thing tended to happen as a result.
 I should just go into isolation and stay away from the outside world for the rest of time.

-Without really caring that there were people watching, or that I was probably among about fifty different healthy violations at once, my knees buckled and I sank to the ground, until I was sitting on my knees on the dirty stained carpet.
+Without really caring that there were people watching, or that I was probably surrounded by kids' germs and or that the carpet below me probably contained about fifty different health violations at once, my knees buckled and I sank to the ground.
 Furiously, I shoved my hands in my hair, squeezing my eyes shut to the flashing lights and whirring colours.
 Come on, Agatha, a clear voice in my head demanded, Think.

 I was going to throw up.